atlas-vis/atlas-vis.github.io/content/docs/marks/areapath.md

 <span style="font-size:1.2em">extends [Path](../path/)</span><br>

-The AreaPath class represents an enclosed area mark that is used in an area chart.
+The AreaPath class represents an enclosed area mark that is used in visualizations such as the [area chart](../../../gallery.html#AreaChart) and the [violin plot](../../../gallery.html#ViolinPlot).
 You cannot create an AreaPath object directly, instead, you need to use the [_densify_ method](../../group/scene/#methods-join-graphics-with-data) in the [Scene](../../group/scene) class to transform a [RectPath](../rectpath/) to an AreaPath.
 [Here is an explanation](../../../tutorials/join/#densify) of the densify operation.
+The figure below shows how AreaPath objects are created from a RectPath object through the densify operation.

+{{< figure src="../area.png" width="500px" alt="AreaPath" caption="" class="border-0 mx-auto text-center" >}}

 ### Properties
 | property |  explanation   | type | default value |